jingz/try-lang/readings/ux.md

         - the user must know the spelling each word (low-level task)
         - knowing which key to press (syntactic)
         - comprehend the motion of the cursor (computer concept)

-#### My UX Theory

-- It's true content
-- benefit to user / listener / audient
-- on the right time and place
-- come from good intention.
-- polite introducing

 ---------

 #### Recognize the Diversity